ACRONYM-Group/ACIRustServer/acidoc.md

 The client can force the server to not send a response to any request by adding the `no_ack` field to the command, filling it with `true`.
 If the field is included but not set to `true`, the server will still send a response.

 The `no_ack` request will supress all responses from the server.
 Therefore, if a `no_ack` is requested on a `get_value` command, the command will not return a value, rendering the call useless.
 In addition, if the command errors out, no response will be returned.

+### 2.3 Unique ID's

+In an effort to make clients be able to handle large volumes of requests and responses another field can optionally be added to every.
+This is the `unique_id` field.
+If this field is sent with a request then every response to that request must include the `unique_id` field filled with the same value (no matter what type).

+For example, if a read database command is sent with the following data

+`{"cmd": "read_from_disk", "db_key": "test", "unique_id": 348817502135}`

+then a successful execution would result in

+`{"cmd": "read_from_disk", "mode": "ok", "msg":"", "db_key":"test", "unique_id": 348817502135}`

+however, in addition if an error were to be thrown, the following could result

+`{"cmd": "read_from_disk", "mode": "error", "msg":"Error Message", "db_key":"test", "unique_id": 348817502135}`

+This enables unique responses to be given even when an error is triggered early in the parsing process for a packet on the server.

 ## 3. Command Formats